seregazhuk/seregazhuk.github.io_old/_posts/2018-02-15-reactphp-filesystem.md

 <?php

 $file = $filesystem->file('test.txt');
-$file->open('cw')->then(function($stream) {
+$file->open('cw')->then(function ($stream) {
     $stream->write("Hello world\n");
     $stream->end();
     echo "Data was written\n";
 });
 {% endhighlight %}

 We open a file via `open()` method and provide to flags: `c` to create a file if it doesn't exist and `w` to open this file in a writable mode.
 Then when a file is opened in the *onFulfilled* handler we get access to the stream which represents our file.
-In this handler we can start writing to this stream.
+In this handler, we can start writing to this stream.

 >*If you are not familiar with ReactPHP streams and don't know how they work check [this article]({% post_url 2017-06-12-phpreact-streams %}){:target="_blank"}.*